 3. Silver leaf nylon dressing

 Burns on the skin are typically treated with gauze.
-When it comes to radiation burns, though, studies show silver leaf nylon dressing is one of the best options available.
+When it comes to radiation burns, though,

 This skin dressing is effective because of its antimicrobial and anti-infective properties.
 The silver ions used in the nylon dressing release into the skin and work quickly to relieve discomfort and improve recovery.

 It is also helpful for relieving symptoms of:

 The body uses zinc to promote immune function.
 It can be used topically to treat acne, burns, cuts and ulcers, in addition to X-ray dermatitis.